benhook1013/space-game/PLAN.md

   - Simplex noise modulates density for subtle clusters.
   - Weighted size/brightness spread (≈80% tiny, 19% small, 1% medium) with optional
     colour jitter adds variety.
-  - Cache star data per chunk and draw via a `CustomPainter`, translating by `-playerPosition` so the player flies over a static backdrop.
-Draw faint stars first for smoother blending.
+  - Each chunk pre-renders to a cached `Picture`, dropping tiles outside a small margin around the camera, then draws with a translation of `-playerPosition` so the player flies over a static backdrop.
+Stars sort by radius so faint ones render first for smoother blending.
+A `debugDrawTiles` option outlines tile boundaries to aid development.
 - Pause or resume with a `PAUSED` overlay prompting players to press `Esc` or `P` to resume; `Q` returns to the menu from pause or game over